ibm-cloud-docs/EventStreams/index.md

    We'll be using the {{site.data.keyword.Bluemix_notm}} console (UI) to create the topic, and will reference it when starting the application.

-   1. Go to the **Topics** tab.
+    a.
+Go to the **Topics** tab.

-   2. Click **New topic**.
+    b.
+Click **New topic**.

-   3. Name your topic.
+    c.
+Name your topic.

     The sample application is configured to connect to topic `kafka-java-console-sample-topic`.
 If the topic does not exist, it is created when the application is started.
     {: important}

-   4. Keep the defaults set in the rest of the topic creation, click **Next** and then **Create topic**.
+    d.
+Keep the defaults set in the rest of the topic creation, click **Next** and then **Create topic**.

-   5. The topic appears in the table.
+    e.
+The topic appears in the table.
 Congratulations, you have created a topic!

 ### 2. **Create credentials**
 {: #create_credentials_step}

     To allow the sample application to access your topic, we need to create some credentials for it.

     1. Go to **Service credentials** in the navigation pane.

     2. Click **New credential**.

     3. Give the credential a name so you can identify its purpose later.
 You can accept the default value.

     4. Give the credential the **Manager** role so that it can access the topics, and create them if necessary.

     5. Click **Add**.
 The new credential is listed in the table in **Service credentials**.

     6. Click **View credentials** to see the `api_key` and `kafka_brokers_sasl` values.

 ### 3. **Clone the Github repository for the sample application**
  {: #clone_repository_step}